cmbothwell/hedgineer/README.md

     return tuple(new_row)
 ```

-Inside `diff_row` we take the prior row, convert it to a mutable list, set the `security_id` and `effective_start_date` to their respective values, and finall loop over the attribute pairs and set those as well.
+Inside `diff_row` we take the prior row, convert it to a mutable list, set the `security_id` and `effective_start_date` to their respective values, and finally loop over the attribute pairs and set those as well.
 We convert it back to a tuple and return.

 Putting it all together we have: